LorenzoT93/LorenzoT93/README.md

-## Hi, this is Lorenzo!
+## Hello world, this is Lorenzo!
 ![Header](https://github.com/user-attachments/assets/7625141c-d313-459e-88eb-8e006d26ee40)

 Passionate about everything when it comes to data (and problem-solving)!

-PhD Statistics @ CMU , Pittsburgh, USA 🎓
+PhD Statistics @ CMU, Pittsburgh, USA 🎓

 Currently working as Trainee at the European Cental Bank 🇪🇺